🔄

 Engineered hardwood is designed to be more stable than solid wood, but it’s still a natural product that can react to its environment.
 Big swings in humidity can cause planks to expand or contract.
 To maintain the integrity of your flooring, try to keep your home’s indoor humidity between 35% and 55% year-round.
 You can use a humidifier in dry winter months and a dehumidifier during humid summers.
 This simple step helps prevent gapping or cupping between boards.
 Always wipe up any spills or water tracked in from outside right away to prevent moisture from seeping into the wood’s core and causing damage.

-Simple Ways to Prevent Damage
+Easy Ways to Prevent Scratches and Dents

 Protecting your floors from daily wear and tear is easier than you think.
 A few simple habits can make a huge difference.
 Place felt pads on the bottom of all furniture legs to prevent scratches when chairs and tables are moved.
 Use doormats at all entrances to trap dirt, grit, and moisture before they get tracked onto your floors.
 It’s also a good idea to avoid walking on your hardwood with high heels or athletic cleats.
 When cleaning, stick to products recommended for engineered wood and never use harsh chemicals like ammonia, bleach, or abrasive cleaners.
 Following these simple care tips will help extend the life and beauty of your new floors.